Bambade/bambade.github.io/_posts/2020-05-18-using-librispeech.md

 1. Extract i-vectors for the test data
 2. Decode using the small trigram LM
-3. Rescore using the medium and large trigram LMs
+3. Rescore using the RNNLM

 #### Extracting i-vectors